 So the next time you catch yourself feeling bad about a mistake you’ve made or a challenge you’re facing with a piece of music, stop to appreciate how much you care.
 If you make a habit of opening your heart in this way while you’re alone and feeling safe, your courage will grow, and it will be easier to risk opening your heart onstage.
 That is performing beyond fear..

 P.S.
-If you’re ready to let go of mistakes more and discover more of what’s on the other side of self-judgment, I warmly invite you to come to the Art of Practicing Institute’s summer program and become part of our amazingly supportive community of musicians.
+If you’re ready to let go of mistakes more and discover more of what’s on the other side of self-judgment, I warmly invite you to come to the Art of Practicing Institute’s live online workshops and become part of our amazingly supportive community of musicians.
 It’s a safe and welcoming place where you can be open and have fun with the whole process of getting past fear and discovering freedom.
-If you’re not sure if the program is for you, feel free to contact me for free consultation about it.
+If you’re not sure if the program is for you, feel free to get in touch with me.

 Q & A of the Month